 I’ve been asked several times if I could make some tutorials about how I created my pictures.
 A poll on my deviant Art account showed the same.
-So I decided to create a first tutorial about how to create a perfect depth of field (DOF) in your renders.
+So I decided to create a first tutorial about how to create a perfect depth of field (DOF) in your renders in DAZ Studio.

 As I work with DAZ Studio 4, Reality and Luxrender I will use these tools during the tutorial as well.